Hypergraph limits: a regularity approach: Limits of 3-uniform hypergraphs

 Now let us scrap the vertex-cut norm \eqref{eq:3-vertex-cut}.
 The proof of the counting lemma, Lemma~\ref{lem:2-count}, extends with respect to the following modified cut norm (again we use a 3-variable $W$ for now):

 For this cut norm, the counting lemma $|t(F,H_1) - t(F,H_2)| \leq e(F)\snorm{W^{H_1} - W^{H_2}}_{\square^2}$ holds.
 However, like trying to fit a large rug in a small room, we quickly run into another issue: this norm is too strong and we do not have the compactness result corresponding to Theorem~\ref{thm:LS-analytic}.
-Indeed, taking the sequence $H_n$ of triangles of $\GG(n,1/2)$ from \S\ref{sec:intro}, the two hypergraphs $H_n$ and $H_m$ are typically not close with respect to $\norm{\cdot}_{\square^2}$, although they are close in homomorphism densities.
+Indeed, taking the sequence $H_n$ of triangles of $\GG(n,1/2)$ from \S\ref{sec:many-coord}, the two hypergraphs $H_n$ and $H_m$ are typically not close with respect to $\norm{\cdot}_{\square^2}$, although they are close in homomorphism densities.

-Even though we don't have compactness with respect to $\norm{\cdot}_{\square^2}$, we can still hope that a slightly topology that implies convergence of homomorphism densities.
+Even though we do not have compactness with respect to $\norm{\cdot}_{\square^2}$, we can still hope for a slightly weaker topology that gives convergence of homomorphism densities.
 We can extend the weak regularity lemma, Lemma~\ref{lem:2-weak-reg}, to $\norm{\cdot}_{\square^2}$, where now instead of partitioning the vertex set $V = V(H)$, we partition the edges of the underlying complete graph $K_V = \binom{V}{2}$, i.e., the collection of unordered pairs of $V$.
 So now $\cQ$ is a partition $K_V = G_1 \cup \cdots \cup G_m$ of the edges of $K_V$ into $m$ graphs.
 The partition $\cQ$ of $K_V$ induces a partition $\cQ^*$ on triples of vertices:

 Being somewhat sloppy with notation for the time being, we can form $W^H_\cQ$ by averaging $W^H$ inside each cell of $\cQ^*$.
 Then the weak regularity lemma guarantees us a partition $\cQ$ of $K_V$ into at most $2^{3/\e^2}$ parts so that $\snorm{W^H - W^H_\cQ}_{\square^2} \leq \e$, and $|t(F,W^H) - t(F,W^H_\cQ)| \leq e(F)\e$ by the counting lemma.